September 12, 2019 - 8:30 AM

 After participating in the activity, learners will be better able to:

-- Describe the emerging epidemiology, clinical presentations and management of the most common sexually transmitted infections (STIs) in the era of biomedical prevention
+- Describe the emerging epidemiology, clinical presentations and management of the most common sexually transmitted infections (STIs)

 - Apply newly available data to antiretroviral strategies for the management of established HIV infection in the context of conception and pregnancy